seiforesti/data_wave/ADVANCED_ENTERPRISE_FRONTEND_ARCHITECTURE_PLAN.md

 - Intelligent scheduling with optimization
 - Failure recovery and retry mechanisms
 - Cross-environment deployment
+...etc(more advanced and modern logic implimentation for inlligence system)
 ```

 #### **3. 🔬 AI-Powered Optimization Engine (2300+ lines)**